Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 AN APPROPRIATE LEVEL OF COMPLEXITY

-To start with, it is instructive to consider the question of "What is an appropriate level of complexity for the CAD model...?"
+It is instructive to consider the question of "What is an appropriate level of complexity for the CAD model...?"
 This question has been elegantly addressed by Philip Christiansen and Andrew Mason of Formation Design Systems in a paper that compares large ship building CAD systems to workboat and yacht design CAD systems.
 Philip and Andrew wrote as follows:

 When using a CAD system for vessel design and construction, it is important to choose an appropriate level of complexity for the CAD model.
 The idea that it will always be beneficial to create an entire "product model" of the vessel, complete down to the smallest detail, is not especially applicable to the construction of workboats.